 We chose the slightly more expensive controller with the third temperature monitor because it enables us to check the status of the tank at the end of any day where there might not have been enough sun.
 If the temperature indicates there is not enough hot water for evening and morning showers, then we can switch the hot water circuit breaker back on (if it’s currently off), and press the boost button on the smart meter to give up to 2 hours extra heating.
 This can be repeated as many times as required.
 The controlled load circuit from the grid is completely separate from the peak circuit and will always register at controlled load tariff rates, no matter what time of day you operate the boost button.
 If the tank doesn’t need a full two hours of heating, boost can be switched off by pressing the boost and display buttons simultaneously, or switch the circuit breaker off so it doesn’t run again that night.

 Table 1 is an extract from our complete and detailed billing records over that period, and the discounts and tariffs are based on the exact dollar amounts paid each month.
 These numbers are based on two retired adults living at home, but I am not able to give any reliable estimate of our average daily hot water usage for this analysis.
-I would point out however the period from May 2015 to September 2015 when our daughter moved back home for a few months!
 The estimated meter readings in this table do not detract from the overall costs because eventually the meter was read, and now we are on calendar monthly accounting with automated and accurate smart meter readings.

-The currently quoted prices for installing solar hot water appear to range from $3,000 to $7,000.
+The currently quoted prices for supplying and installing a solar hot water system appear to range from $3,000 to $7,000.

-Tables 2 and 3 below indicate the estimated number of years for recovering the costs of a solar hot water system based on various daily hot water usage levels and installation costs, and using the actual average cost per year that we have incurred since 2013.
-All costs include GST and exclude state government pensioner concessions.
+Table 2 below indicates the estimated number of years for recovering the costs of a solar hot water system based on various daily hot water usage levels and installation costs, and using the actual average cost per year that we have incurred since 2013.
+All costs include GST and exclude any plan discounts and state government pensioner concessions.

 Table 2 is based on using the current AGL full retail controlled load tariff of $0.24090 per kWh including GST to estimate current costs for various assumed daily levels of hot water usage.

-Column 4 is based simply on the physics of what it would cost to electrically heat the various daily water usage amounts shown in column 1 and using the tariffs as indicated at the top of the column 3.
+Column 4 is therefore the annual costs simply based on the physics of what it would cost to electrically heat the various daily water usage amounts shown in column 1 and using the tariffs as indicated at the top of the column 3.

 Column 5 is based on what we actually paid annually, using the assumption that we used 75 litres of hot water per day on average.
-In other words, the cost next to 75 litres per day is what we actually paid, and the other amounts are relative to that cost.
-For example, if you think you would use 150 litres per day, the cost estimate will be twice what we showed.
+In other words, the cost of $154.47 next to 75 litres per day is what we actually paid, and the other amounts are relative to that cost.
+For example, if you think you would use 150 litres per day, the cost estimate will be $308.94, which is twice what we paid.

 Column 6 uses our actual costs scaled up by these percentage tariff changes to better estimate what we would have paid had we been using current prices and the various amounts of hot water.

-The difference between the estimated costs in column 4 and the “actual” prices in column 6 gives a good estimate of the difference between having solar heated (and electrically boosted) hot water, and electrically heated water only.
+Column 7 shows the difference between the estimated costs in column 4 and the “actual” prices in column 6, and gives a good estimate of the difference between having solar heated (and electrically boosted) hot water, and electrically heated water only.